larriant/larriant.github.io/_posts/2018-10-11-exponentialaltruism.md

 * an ecological consciousness — treating other conscious beings and planet earth itself as ends in themselves rather than just resources for humanity. [^10]
 * a move towards decentralisation— enabling autonomy, self-governance, removal of dominance hierarchies and weakening coercive power structures like multinational corporations and nation states.[^11]

-To realise these visions these groups should adopt a diversity of methods.
+To realise these visions these groups should adopt a *diversity of methods*.
 Many groups limit themselves to just one method like protesting, e.g. vegan activist groups.
 To bring about this new operating system, projects would need to take different forms— social enterprises, art projects, volunteer collectives, new technologies, charities, petitions and protests… the possibilities are limitless.
 A diverse approach like this would also attract a wide diversity of people under the broad banner of changing our global operating system.

-The groups would also need to think global but act local.
+The groups would also need to **think global but act local**.
 By this we mean recognising the global crises and revolutions we face and how a new operating system can help, but at the same time trying to solve these issues at a local level because this is where people can work as communities to have a bigger impact.
 This is particularly important in the West where many of the problems of the current operating system originate, and where we have unprecedented resources for tackling them.

 To get you inspired, here are some example projects these groups could work on: